LBHackney-IT/Data-Platform-Playbook/docs/workshop/aws_glue_studio_parking.md

 Imagine we want to perform analysis on the number and duration of parking permit renewals.

+We first prototype our query inside of AWS Athena using its Presto SQL language.

 :::note Exercise

 Create an SQL query for [AWS Athena][aws_athena_console] which extracts, and aggregates permit renewals and produces